 - Soak your nuts and whole grains before snacking on them or adding to baking,

-- Experiment with fermentation – the lactic acid formed when making sourdough may aid with mineral absorption.
-Fermentation of soy products may also increase the bioavailability of zinc such as in tempeh,
+- Experiment with fermentation – the lactic acid formed when making sourdough aids with mineral absorption.
+Fermentation of soy products also increase the bioavailability of zinc such as in tempeh,

 - Expand your food horizons with yummy high zinc choices such as tahini, pumpkin seeds and mixed legumes,